wcarvalho/wcarvalho.github.io/_posts/2018-03-25-neural_networks_linear_algebra.md

 First, I always thought neurons held all information and that it was routed through layers of a neural network.
 But this seems to imply that dendrites themselves hold a **massive** amount of information: **they define the column space that activations can belong to!!**

-Second, backpropagation is an iterative method of changing dendritic connections.
+Second, backpropagation is an iterative method of changing synaptic connections.
 In this perspective, this means backpropagation is an iterative method of changing (perhaps perfecting?) the **column space** defined by dendrites?

 If you are knowledgeable about neural networks, linear algebra, or research at their intersection, I'd love if you could contribute to this discussion.